sputot/RINO/README.md

 Returning to the main directory, you can now compile by "make" and obtain the "main" executable.
 The installation has been mostly tested on MacOS, but should also work on Ubuntu.

-## Running the analysis
+# Running the analysis

-### Running existing examples

-For now, the models of systems to analyse are defined in ode_def.h/ode_def.cpp for continuous-time systems, discrete_system.h/discrete_system.cpp for discrete-time systems, and given some fixed ids.
+For now, the models of systems on which to perform reachability analysis are defined as C++ functions in ode_def.h/ode_def.cpp for continuous-time systems, discrete_system.h/discrete_system.cpp for discrete-time systems, and given some fixed ids.
-Running an existing example is then performed at command line, by
+Running an example is then performed at command line, by
 ```
 ./rino [-systype system_type -syschoice system_id] [-nnfile-sfx filename.sfx] [config_file.txt]
 ```
 where
 - system_type is either ode (for a system of ODEs - Ordinary Differential Equations) or dde (for a system of DDEs - Delay Differential Equations) or discrete (for a discrete-time dynamical system)
-- system_id is an integer specifying the predefined system identifier (matching variable syschoice in file ```ode_def.h```)
+- system_id is an integer specifying the predefined system identifier (matching variable syschoice in file ```ode_def.h``` for ODEs and DDEs and  ```discrete_system.h``` for discrete-time systems )
 - optional filename.sfx is the name of a file containing a neural network in the Sherlock sfx format (https://github.com/souradeep-111/sherlock/blob/master/sherlock-network-format.pdf)
 - optional configuration file allows to specify analysis parameters, inputs, parameters and initial conditions of the system, and the visualized outputs (all these can also be set in the code, but if both are specified, the configuration file overrides the code).
 - configuration files for some examples are available in directory ```Examples/ConfigFiles```.
 - at command line, either systype and syschoice should be specified, or a configuration file containing this information should be provided (if both are provided, config file information overrides command-line options)

+## Running existing examples

 For example:
   - the Brusselator example of Reference [HSCC 2017] below is run by